jrestall/remix-kit/README.md

   - Benefit from the large ecosystem of vite plugins.
 - Easy to use CLI `remix-kit` for development, build, previews and more.
 - Seamless integration of Tailwind CSS support with PostCSS.
 No need for multiple CLIs.
+- Monorepo support, place your routes in libraries outside the main app to better separate your functionality amongst teams.
-- Top-level `await` support, integrated dotenv, bundle analysis, hierarchy based `remix.config.js`, file ignore with `.remixignore` and much more!.
+- CSS Modules, Top-level `await` support, integrated dotenv, bundle analysis, hierarchy based `remix.config.js`, file ignore with `.remixignore` and much more!.

 #### Future Roadmap
 - Separate client/server development architecture using vite-node for better web worker support.